sincak/patronus/README.md

 # patronus
 The Patronus Project (R) is a voluntary associate driven block-chain based surveillance bot

-Patronus app communicatges wsith server to:
+Patronus app communicates with server to:
 1) Identify areas with and without Patronus associates
 2) Provide identity of contacts not a Patronus associate
 3) Provide local court with identity information during stops